Managing Pay

 Salary Pool increase decisions are based on two factors:

-Staff salary pool increases will be determined by managers, department heads, division heads, deans and vice presidents using Salary Increase Guidelines designed to reward performance and to begin to move employee pay to the appropriate position within the market reference range.
+Staff salary increases will be determined by managers, department heads, division heads, deans and vice presidents using the year's Salary Increase Guidelines.
 Managers have the flexibility to determine an appropriate salary increase within the provided range as long as the departmental salary budget remains within established budget parameters.

 The Guidelines suggest an appropriate range of salary pool increase possibilities based upon an employee's performance and the position of their pay within market reference range.
 The range of increase possibilities are designed to speed up salary growth for employees with performance scores considered "successful" but whose salary/rate is lower than the expected position within market reference range.
 Likewise, the guidelines will keep steady or slow down salary growth for employees whose salary is already at or above the appropriate position within the range based on performance.
 The Salary Increase Guidelines are published annually prior to the distribution of salary letters.